elishambadi/fabric-x-helpers/README.md

-# Fabric-X helpers
+# Fabric-X Helpers

-This repo contains config files, yamls, READMEs and tutorials to help you setup both a development and production Fabric-X network.
+This repository contains configuration files, YAMLs, READMEs, and tutorials to help you set up both development and production Fabric-X networks.

-The (Sample core.yaml)[./sample_fsc_core.yaml] assumes you have fabric-x-samples repo on your local machine.
+The [sample `core.yaml`](./sample_fsc_core.yaml) assumes that you have the `fabric-x-samples` repository available on your local machine.

-To-Do:
+## To Do

-[ ] Setup Devnet guides for Fabric-X.
+* [ ] Add development network setup guides for Fabric-X
-[ ] Setup production deployment guides for Fabric-X.
+* [ ] Add production deployment guides for Fabric-X
-[ ] Add sample FSC views for different use cases.
+* [ ] Add sample FSC views for different use cases